-Being involved in an automobile accident in Minnesota is no small matter, not only in relation to the personal and physical health of those involved, but also in regards to the consequential legal actions that may be taken against the individual at fault.
-If you are involved in a hit and run, it is crucial that you take the right course of action to safeguard yourself against receiving unjust legal outcomes.
+Being involved in an automobile accident in Minnesota is no small matter, not only in relation to the personal and physical health of those involved, but also in regard to the consequential legal actions that may be taken against the individual at fault.
+If you are involved in a hit-and-run, it is crucial that you take the right course of action to safeguard yourself against receiving unjust legal outcomes.

 If an individual has hit an unattended vehicle, the individual is obligated to inform the owner of the damaged vehicle of the situation or notify law enforcement.

-When an individual fails to fulfill their obligation to stop upon after causing an automobile accident, he or she can be charged with the criminal vehicular crime of hit and run, which is a serious criminal offense in Minnesota.
+When an individual fails to fulfill their obligation to stop after causing an automobile accident, he or she can be charged with the criminal vehicular crime of hit-and-run, which is a serious criminal offense in Minnesota.

 - In the event the accident causes the death of a driver and/or the passengers, a felony charge – along with a sentence of up to three years in jail and fine up to $5,000 – is in order.